Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 ## Developing your own hooks

 If you would like to develop your own hooks there are two options: local and remote repo based hooks.
 Local hooks are quite easy to setup, but can only be used in the repo where they are saved.
 On the other hand the remote based hooks can be shared across multiple projects.
-[The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) we used earlier are an example of a remote hook.
+[The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) we used earlier, is an example of a remote hook.

-### Remote hooks

-You can [use many languages](https://pre-commit.com/#supported-languages) to develop your own remote hooks.
+You can [use many languages](https://pre-commit.com/#supported-languages) to develop your own hooks.
 Most languages require a working installation of that specific language on the system where the hooks are executed.
 The exceptions are node, python and ruby.
 For these languages no existing installation is needed.
-Hooks developed in these languages setup their own (node, python, ruby) environment when first executed.
-On subsequent runs the environment will be reused.
+Hooks developed in these three languages setup their own (node, python, ruby) environment when first executed.
+On subsequent runs this environment will be reused.

 Remote hooks also need to be a valid git repo.
 That is because pre-commit will try to do a `git clone ...` of the repo url you supplied in the `.pre-commit.yaml` file when it is used.
+To make a remote hook, see the [TwinCAT hooks repo](https://github.com/pcdshub/pre-commit-hooks) as an example.

-### Local hooks with example
+### Local hook example

 Developing your own local hook is quite straight forward.
-I'll explain how to do it by making a hook which checks if all links in this blog start with `https`.
+I'll explain how to do it by making a hook which checks if all links on this blog start with `https`.
 If they don't, `http` will be replaced by `https`.

-First add a file called `.pre-commit-config.yaml` **LINK** with the following content.
+First I added a file called [`.pre-commit-config.yaml`](https://github.com/Roald87/roald87.github.io/blob/main/.pre-commit-config.yaml) with the following content.
 See the comments for their meaning.

 ```yaml
 repos: